What is subnetting?

 First, a look at IP addresses

-IPs also consist of two fields: the Network Prefix (or ID) and the Host ID.
-The point at which these two are separate depends on the class in which the address is placed.
-There are five different classes of networks, which run from A to E - the majority of IP addresses are in the A to C class, with D and E being reserved.
+In an IP address, you’ll find a Network Prefix (or ID) and the Host ID, which can be thought of as two separate fields.
+These are separated based on one of the five classes of networks in which the IP address has been assigned.
+The classes are also named after the first five letters in the Latin alphabet, ranging from A to E. In the majority of cases, IP addresses are likely to be placed in the A to C class, with D and E being reserved.

 Class A networks use a default subnet mask of 255.0.0.0 and have 0-127 as their first octet.
 Class B networks use a default subnet mask of 255.255.0.0 and have 128-191 as their first octet.
 Class C networks use a default subnet mask of 255.255.255.0 and have 192-223 as their first octet.